 We are managed by, and our properties are leased and developed by, Vornado, pursuant to agreements, which expire in March of each year, and are automatically renewable.
 We do not pay cash compensation to any of Vornado's executive officers for services rendered.
 In lieu of cash compensation or other benefits and to align their interests with those of our stockholders, our Board has historically determined to compensate our named executive officers for their services to us only with equity-based compensation although we have not made any such awards in several years.
-As of the date of this Proxy Statement, there are no equity-based awards outstanding under our 2016 Omnibus Stock Plan to our named executive officers (other than in their capacity as directors).
+As of the date of this Proxy Statement, there are no equity-based awards outstanding under the Alexander's, Inc. 2016 Omnibus Stock Plan (the "Plan") to our named executive officers (other than Mr. Roth in his capacity as a director).